MolecularBioinformatics/VisProPhyl/README.md

 python3 -m venv phyloenv

 # Activate the environment.
 You have to do this every time, you want
-# to work with Phylogenetics and open a new shell.
+# to work with VisProPhyl and open a new shell.
 source /path/to/phylotest/phyloenv/bin/activate

 # Install Python wheel
 pip install wheel

-# Install taxfinder and Phylogenetics
+# Install taxfinder and VisProPhyl
 cd taxfinder
 pip install -e .
-cd ../Phylogenetics
+cd ../VisProPhyl
 pip install -e .
 cd ..

 # Now you should have three folders here:
 # phyloenv
-# Phylogenetics
+# VisProPhyl
 # taxfinder
 # You might want to make a new folder for running the tests:
 mkdir actual_tests